Empathetic Legal Guidance For Chapter 13 Bankruptcy

 A Chapter 13 bankruptcy allows you to keep all of your property.
 This is a benefit that Chapter 7 does not provide.
-In a Chapter 7, most of your debts are discharged.
+In Chapter 7, most of your debts are discharged.
 However, you may have to surrender assets that are not covered by bankruptcy exemptions.
-In a Chapter 13, you have to repay your debts.
+In Chapter 13, you have to repay your debts.
 However, you get to keep your assets.
-In a Chapter 7 you can be a “no asset” case or “an asset case.
-If you are an asset case you can still “buy back” the asset from the trustee and you have about a year to do it.
+In Chapter 7 you can be a “no asset” case or an asset case.
+If you are an asset case, you can still “buy back” the asset from the trustee, and you have about a year to do it.
 As you can see, there are many intricacies when filing a bankruptcy and that is why it is suggested that you get a free consultation to discuss your options.
-Call the Law Office of Diane Anderson today.

 You have a much better chance of keeping your home if you file a Chapter 13.
 Your bankruptcy attorney can inform you mortgage mediation programs that can help you work something out with the creditor and protect your home from foreclosure.
 Here, again, the three to five-year timeline of a Chapter 13 bankruptcy gives you time to repay the balance owed on your mortgage.

-If you’re unlucky enough to make too much money to file for Chapter 7 and owe too much to file for Chapter 13, then your last recourse for discharging your debts is filing for Chapter 11.
+If you make too much money to file for Chapter 7 and owe too much to file for Chapter 13, then your last recourse for discharging your debts is filing for Chapter 11.

 Chapter 11 was designed for corporations, not individuals.
 Nonetheless, there’s no law that says individuals can’t file for Chapter 11.
 The reason why individuals don’t file for Chapter 11 is that it has a tendency to be very expensive.